dyfet/libcpr/README.md

 One goal for CPR is to have minimal abstraction layers above C and the core libc.
 There is a linkable library built for efficiency, but it has a very small footprint.
-Static inlines are used to also limit what gets built or linked in executables.
-The goal is to keep it small, simple, safe, and convient for building system applications written in pure C.
+Static inline is used to also limit what gets built or linked in executables.
+The goal is to keep it small, simple, safe, and convenient for building system applications written in pure C.

 Libcpr requires CMake and any modern C compiler to build it.
-Some C applications may require the C11 threads library and so cannot be built on Windows sytems.
-Otherise it should build and work with GCC (9 or later), with Clang (14? or later), and perhaps even with MSVC.
+Some C applications may require the C11 threads library and so cannot be built on Windows systems.
+Otherwise it should build and work with GCC (9 or later), with Clang (14? or later), and perhaps even with MSVC.
 Besides GNU/Linux and BSD systems, libcpr is portable to and can support the MingW platform target as installed by Debian when selecting posix runtime, and this offers thread